rsta2/circle-docs/docs/devices/device-management.rst

 .. cpp:function:: virtual u64 CDevice::Seek (u64 ullOffset)

 	Sets the position of the read/write pointer of a device to the byte offset ``ullOffset``.
 Returns the resulting offset, or ``(u64) -1`` on failure.
+This method is only implemented for block devices, character devices always return failure.

+.. cpp:function:: virtual u64 CDevice::GetSize (void) const

-This method is only implemented by block devices, character devices always return failure.
+	Returns the total byte size of a block device, or ``(u64) -1`` on failure.
+This method is only implemented for block devices, character devices always return failure.

 .. cpp:function:: virtual boolean CDevice::RemoveDevice (void)

 	Requests the remove of a device from the system for pseudo plug-and-play.
 This is only implemented for USB devices (e.g. for USB mass-storage devices).
 Returns ``TRUE`` on the successful removal of the device.

-.. cpp:function:: void RegisterRemovedHandler (TDeviceRemovedHandler *pHandler, void *pContext = 0)
+.. cpp:function:: CDevice::TRegistrationHandle CDevice::RegisterRemovedHandler (TDeviceRemovedHandler *pHandler, void *pContext = 0)

-	Registers a callback, which is invoked, when this device is removed from the system in terms of hot-plugging. ``pHandler`` gets called, before the device object is deleted. ``pHandler`` can be 0 to unregister a previously set handler. ``pContext`` is a user pointer, which is handed over to the handler.
+	Registers a callback, which is invoked, when this device is removed from the system in terms of hot-plugging. ``pHandler`` gets called, before the device object is deleted. ``pContext`` is a user pointer, which is handed over to the handler.
+Returns a handle to be handed over to :cpp:func:`CDevice::UnregisterRemovedHandler()`.
+This method can be called multiple times for a specific device, where the registered handlers will be called in reverse order.
+Calling this method with ``pHandler = 0`` to unregister is not supported any more.

 .. code-block:: c++

 	void TDeviceRemovedHandler (CDevice *pDevice, void *pContext);

+.. cpp:function:: void CDevice::UnregisterRemovedHandler (TRegistrationHandle hRegistration)

+	Undo the registration of a device removed handler. ``hRegistration`` is the handle, which has been returned by :cpp:func:`CDevice::RegisterRemovedHandler()`.

 .. note::